The Shalimar – Affordable midrange option that’s comfortable, functional, and convenient.

 This low-key but agreeable hotel offers a range of rooms and suites at half the rates of those in more fashionable suburbs.
 Yet the area is still reasonably upmarket and certainly handy: close to the inner-city beach (Chowpatty) and the major train and bus stations, just off a main inner-city thoroughfare heading to the airport and northern beaches, and a quick trip to the attractions in downtown.
 The Shalimar offers spacious motel-style rooms for the budget-conscious, while the Lifestyle Suites are individually-themed and unconventionally decorated, e.g. ‘Egypt Room’ and ‘Marrakesh’.
 As well as the inexpensive rates, the other major selling point is the pleasing range of facilities nearby.
-(Until roadworks are finished elsewhere by about 2021, the area outside will remain a traffic bottleneck, however.)

-The Shalimar Hotel, Mumbai – The Location
+The Shalimar – The Location

 - Address: August Kranti Marg (road), Kemps Corner.
 The Kemps Corner Flyover along Pedder Road is a major landmark, about 150m away.